 “By creating friendships, we live inclusion.”

 The kids with disabilities can count on, not only the help of adults, but also their peers from Judo Club Pinky.
-Marina has created an encouraging, supportive space where children can train without stereotypes and judgement, which results in breaking their psychological barriers, giving them self-esteem and the opportunity to see themselves as athletes.
+Marina has created an encouraging, supportive space where children can train without stereotypes and judgement.
+That kind of environment results in breaking their psychological barriers.
+It gives them self-esteem and the opportunity to see themselves as athletes.
 This kind of integration breaks the societal prejudice, and helps children see beyond their disabilities.
 They spend time together with kids without difficulties, go to concerts, theatre, even weekend trips – for some, the first time without their parents.

-Judo teaches them a healthy view of life, helps them open up, socialize and develop skills needed for a quality life.
+Judo teaches them a healthy view of life.
+It helps them open up, socialize and develop skills needed for a quality life.
 On the other hand, children without disabilities develop sensibility society desperately needs, and learn to treat children with difficulties as their equals.

 Marina’s judo club is completely free, running entirely off donations.
 “These parents have enough expenses with medical bills”, Marina emphasizes.
 “It is challenging but working with these kids is rewarding in itself.”

 With initiatives like this, encouraging inclusion from the youngest age, we are helping in eliminating stereotypes and prejudice in the society.
-Marina is an example of a person who listened and recognized the need for society to change and took it into her own hands.
-We see an extraordinary woman fulfilling her vision and making a change, and it’s on us to support her, share her story.
+Marina is an example of a person who listened and recognized the need for society to change.
+And she took it into her own hands.
+We see an extraordinary woman fulfilling her vision and making a change.
+It’s on us to support her, share her story.
 So that one day, inclusion can become a norm.

 More about the club and the positive change they make: https://jkosifuji.hr/